Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 29. Creche Education
 	1. Authorial protest: The staff at my school were so intent on treating me as a violent troublemaker that they failed to protect me from violently untrustworthy peers.
 They refused to believe that I was an actual pacifist even though I was indeed an actual pacifist.
 In fifth grade I was even once assaulted by a teacher!
 	2. Mechanism proposal:  Immortal societies don't HAVE a lot of kids.
 It's not sustainable to have a lot of kids, it's not necessary to have a lot of kids, and only primitive societies have to pretend that childrearing is a happy thing.
 The other factions tend to trust in people getting a sufficient education across hundreds or thousands of years, and deprioritize public education.
 The Commonwealth Consensus is committed to providing an extremely well-funded public education system even if there are only a handful of kids in class.
 	3. Downside analysis:  Teachers outnumber students at some of these creches.
-It can be overwhelming.
+It can be overwhelming, but on the plus side, the high teachers-to-students ratio makes the problems I faced in public schools less likely.
 	4. Downside analysis:  Public resentment of the Commonwealth increases due to the expense of supporting underutilized schools with tax money.
 	5. Downside analysis:  People who are being educated when they are least powerful, are not in a position to protest any aspect of society or how they are treated.
 Children are the most vulnerable people, and adult education is less likely to violate peoples' rights.
 That isn't practical prior to life extension technology, but in the presence of life extension technology it becomes part of how the other factions protest against creches.
 	6. Mechanism proposal:  Children *do* have superior uptake of information.
 There are advantages to getting there early.